Semrush helps you:

 To start, open it up in your browser and type in your URL.
 Then, click “Analyze”.

-If you scroll down slightly further you’ll find the “Diagnostics” section.
-In this report, you can find out if any of your images don’t have explicit widths or heights.
+In the same section, you can find out if any of your images don’t have explicit widths or heights.
 This means the width and height for these images aren’t specified in the HTML code for my site.

 By clicking on this issue I can see a thumbnail of each affected image and its URL.
 This is SUPER helpful because all I need to do now is make sure to set the width and height of these images.
 This will ensure that my page loads efficiently on different devices, which will lead to a more positive UX, and, ultimately, better rankings.